ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Model Cascade

 \subsection{Ad-hoc Calibration}

-To solve the optimization problem of cascade (i.e. Equation~\ref{eq:optimization}), we must obtain the accuracy $\textsc{Acc}(lb, rb)$ for any given threshold pair $(lb,rb)$.
-However, in the ad-hoc setting, accurate labels for the entire document collection are unavailable.
-Therefore, \textsc{ScaleDoc} relies on a small, oracle-labeled sample to estimate the accuracy and calibrate the cascade process.
-Formally, from the full set $S(W)$, a subset $S'(W)$ is sampled and labeled.
+To solve the optimization problem in ~\eqref{eq:optimization}, we must obtain the accuracy $\textsc{Acc}(l, r)$ for any given threshold pair $(l,r)$.
+However, in the ad hoc setting, the ground-truth labels for the full collection are not available.
+Therefore, \textsc{ScaleDoc} relies on a small oracle-labeled sample to estimate the accuracy and calibrate the cascade.

-This approach, however, introduces a critical challenge: a small sample may fail to capture the global relationship between the accurate labels and the proxy scores $S(W)$.
-Specifically, the sampled score distributions can deviate significantly from the true global distributions.
-This discrepancy can lead to poorly calibrated threshold $(lb,rb)$, which fails to meet the global accuracy target.
-The pitfall can be attributed to two main failures: 1) simple random sampling might under-represent documents in low-density score regions or \textit{information loss}, especially in \textit{tail} regions, and 2) sample randomness introduces stochastic noise.
-While a sufficiently large large sample set could mitigate this estimation bias, the associated cost of oracle labeling is prohibitive.
+However, this poses a critical challenge: small samples may fail to capture the true global relationship between labels and proxy scores.
+The sampled score distributions can deviate substantially from the true global distributions, which may lead to poorly calibrated threshold $(l,r)$ and fail to meet the accuracy target.
+This issue stems from two key limitations: (1) simple random sampling might under-represent documents in low-density regions and cause information loss ~\cite{10.14778/3407790.3407804}; (2) sample randomness may introduce stochastic noise.
+While a sufficiently large sample could mitigate the estimation bias, the high cost of oracle labeling makes this infeasible.

-To address this, \textsc{ScaleDoc} introduces a robust calibration workflow.
-This workflow, detailed in Algorithm \ref{alg:calibr}, accurately reconstructs the global score distributions for positive and negative documents from a small sample.
+To address this, \textsc{ScaleDoc} introduces a robust calibration workflow (Algorithm \ref{alg:calibr}), which reconstructs the global score distributions from a small sample.
 It comprises two main stages: \textbf{stratified sampling} and \textbf{distribution reconstruction}.
-Our experiments demonstrate that with a modest sample size of 5\%, \textsc{ScaleDoc} can achieve substantial data reduction while satisfying the accuracy constraint.
+Our experiments demonstrate that with a modest sample size of 5\%, \textsc{ScaleDoc} can achieve great cascade performance.

-\textbf{Stratified Calibration Sampling.} Uniform random sampling can lead to two common limitations.
-First, it fails to capture the distribution of scores in low-density score regions, as being studied in~\cite{kang2020approximate}.
-Second, random noise can invalidate sampled distribution by introducing heterogeneity and bias, especially with smaller sample sizes.
+\textbf{Stratified Calibration Sampling.} As stated above, uniform random sampling may fail to capture low-density score regions and introduce noise, especially with smaller sample sizes.
 To address these issues, we propose to employ stratified sampling.
 We discretize the entire score range into a series of bins.
-Then, we sample from each bin in proportion to its population in the global set $S(W)$.
-This ensures that the sampled subset $S'(W)$ preserves the relative density of the global distribution, preventing low-density regions from being entirely omitted.
+Then, we sample from each bin in proportion to its population in the global set $S(T)$.
+This ensures that the sampled subset $S'(T)$ preserves the relative density of the global distribution, preventing low-density regions from being entirely omitted.